 And for those of you who are unfamiliar with Texas Hold’em Poker, here is a link to the basics of game-play and terminology so I don’t have to do all that here:

 Free poker nights are usually held at “neighborhood” bars: regardless of the city or locale (urban versus suburban, etc.).
-These bars typically are sports themed and also host open-mic nights or double as a local music venue.
+These Bingo Sweets typically are sports themed and also host open-mic nights or double as a local music venue.
 Typically speaking these venues also have pool tables and dart boards and can be counted on for game night and fight night as a place to grab inexpensive drinks and food.
-A background of video slots populated by people not only playing them here at the bar but also on slots online, on their phones.
+A background a mobilcasino populated by people not only playing them here at the bar but also on slots online, on their phones.
+As the software giant has partnered up with “The Really Useful Group” and will see Microgaming developing an online slot based on the 2004 Andrew Lloyd Webber movie, The Phantom of the Opera, the game we have been waiting for is finally here

 The game is run by a promoter in charge of supplying tables, chips and cards and monitoring tournament play: including when the blinds go up, when tables get consolidated and who gets “chipped up” for buying drinks or food (which is typical practice and obviously helps the bar make money).
 This person also typically gets a “tip” for allowing an extra “fun game” table for those interested in some small-time action (usually abut a $20 buy-in for up to 9 lucky “losers” from the free bar game).